-Thousands Flee Fast-Moving Wildfire In Northern California
+Paradise, Calif., Destroyed By Wildfire, Authorities Say

 My dad and grandpa just barely made it out of #Paradise alive.
 Swerving to avoid fallen burning trees and telephone poles.
 No word from mom yet.
 My best friend is also not answering and had to evacuate north to Butte Meadows. #CampFire— Rachael Taylor (@rachaelreally) November 8, 2018

+"Firefighters continue to be challenged with extreme fire and weather conditions including strong winds and with long range spotting.
+Due to the fluid and rapidly changing conditions, residents are urged to stay updated through official sources for changes to evacuations and road closures," said a CalFire incident report Thursday night.

-The Camp Fire started Thursday morning near Paradise, a town of around 27,000 some 90 miles north of Sacramento.
-The entire town has been evacuated, with traffic backing up throughout the area as residents try to get to safety.
+The entire town had been evacuated earlier, with traffic backing up throughout the area as residents try to get to safety.

+The San Francisco Chronicle reports that acting Gov. Gavin Newsom declared a state of emergency in Butte County.

 When Nate Rodriguez of Paradise woke up Thursday morning he thought the red glow in the sky was the sunrise.
 He was wrong.
-It was the flush of the Camp Fire around the town that made him panic: "I was waving down people just anyone on the road just help me because i didn't have a car or nothing."
+It was the flush of the Camp Fire around the town that made him panic: "I was waving down people just anyone on the road just help me because I didn't have a car or nothing."

 He and two pitbulls ended up making it to safety.

+"The sheriff confirmed reports that evacuees had to abandon their vehicles.
+He said rescuers were trying to put them in other vehicles.

+"'We're working very hard to get people out.
+The message I want to get out is if you can evacuate, you need to evacuate,' Honea said."

-California fire officials say the fire is around 8,000 acres, but its true size is difficult to pinpoint because of heavy smoke, which can be seen from miles away.
+On Thursday afternoon, California fire officials said the fire had expanded to about 18,000 acres, but its true size is difficult to pinpoint because of heavy smoke, which can be seen from miles away.
 Dry, windy conditions are making it difficult to contain the fire.

 "When this fire started this morning wind speeds were 35 to 40 mph gusts," Cal Fire spokesperson Lynne Tolmachoff said.
 "Once it got going it picked up very rapidly."